emmayisun/emmayisun.github.io/_posts/2024-01-12-goolsbee-fox.md

 [Reuters Article](https://www.reuters.com/markets/us/goolsbee-sees-progress-inflation-says-his-rate-cut-forecast-near-fed-median-2024-01-11/)

 #### Headline
-Here are the lines starting with "Fed's Goolsbee:"

 - Fed's Goolsbee: A substantial drop in inflation is the trend.
 - Fed's Goolsbee: The Fed targets PCE, which continues to show good progress on getting inflation down.
 - Fed's Goolsbee: PPI data is the most noisy, and least predictive; don't take too much heart from it - Fox News Interview.